Johnson Controls profit weak; outlook cut

-"Sluggish demand in some of our key markets along with a much weaker euro resulted in lower top-line growth than we expected," Chief Executive Officer Stephen Roell said.
+"Sluggish demand in some of our key markets along with a much weaker euro resulted in lower top-line growth than we expected," Chief Executive Officer Stephen Roell said in a statement.

 He also cited weak demand in the auto replacement market for batteries and said profits were hurt by record high prices for the spent battery cores Johnson Controls uses in recycling lead.
 Roell does not expect that combination to continue past the current quarter.